Kdauda-lab/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4- isalpha - a function that checks for alphabetic character.

 5-sign - a function that prints the sign of a number.
+6-abs- A function that returns the abosolute value of a number 7-print_last_digit - A function that prints the last digit of a number